Quest Gifted Program

 All gifted teachers in the Sunflower County Consolidated School District hold a teaching certification for gifted education.

-- Ginger Berry serves the gifted students at Drew Hunter Middle, Ruleville Middle, Moorhead Central, and Carver Elementary.
+- Ginger Berry serves the gifted students at Moorhead Central School, Carver Elementary, Lockard Elementary.

-- Alana Moore serves the gifted students at AW James Elementary, and Ruleville Central Elementary.
+- Elizabeth Jefcoat serves the gifted students at AW James Elementary, Ruleville Central Elementary, Drew Hunter Middle School, and Ruleville Middle School.

 The gifted classes participate in meaningful research, development of thinking skills, creativity, group dynamics, communication, career discovery, and self directed learning.
 The students meet with their gifted teachers for four hours per week.